-Call them goals or resolutions, but either way, I start out each year with a vision; many visions actually of everything I want to attract over the next 365 days – and most importantly, the action steps to get there.
+Call them goals or resolutions, but either way, I start out each year with a vision, many visions, actually of everything I want to attract over the next 365 days – and most importantly, the action steps to get there.

 Since being married, over the last five years, with the motivation from my other half, we have come up with some unique and creative ways to save money.

-As business owners, my husband and I work hard for our money so why not put more in our pockets with a few lifestyle changes?
+As business owners, my husband and I work hard for our money, so why not put more in our pockets with a few lifestyle changes?

 Whether you are trying to save money to get by, you are comfortable in your finances but want to build up more savings, or even if you are well-off and just want to be smart about spending, we’ve come up with some simple ways to save this year.

 One of the biggest ways to save money is to…

 When my husband and I first met, I ate out often: every day for lunch, most days for breakfast during the work week, and at least 2x a week for dinner.

 At one point, I ate out most of the time and packed on 40 lbs.

 It was a terrible, unhealthy 1.5 years of my life (compared to my normal working out and being 120 lbs).

 But aside from eating out’s unhealthy impact on me, I spent a small fortune each month.